richardanaya/view/README.md

 ```

 This project isn't framework specific, but it does have a few rules:
-* components must implement a trait `View` if you want it stored as a container component
-* views that have children must have a function `fn construct(&mut self, children:Vec<Box<View>>)` implemented
+* views that have children must have a function `add_child` implemented
 * views must implement Default trait for property construction (e.g `Button(text:"click me".to_owned())` )
 * views must have a 'new' constructor function for simple construction (e.g `Button("click me")` )